antoniogarrote/rdfstore-js/README.md

 ###JSON-LD Support

-rdfstore implements parsers for Turtle and JSON-LD.
+rdfstore-js implements parsers for Turtle and JSON-LD.
 The specification of JSON-LD is still an ongoing effort.
 You may expect to find some inconsistencies between this implementation and the actual specification.

             jsonld = {
               "@context":